doublesharp/validated-field-for-acf/readme.txt

 == Changelog ==
 = 2.0 =
-* Added support for validating `User` meta fields.
+* Added support for validation of `User` meta fields.
-* Added support for validating 'Option' pages.
+* Added support for validation of 'Option' pages.
+* Added support for validation of `Flexible Content` fields.
 * Added support for *Validated Field* add-ons.
-* Improved load type by souring JavaScript files at the bottom of the page to prevent blocking, props @skarck.
+* Improved load type by sourcing JavaScript files at the bottom of the page to prevent blocking, props @skarck.
 * The field type being validated is displayed in the Field Group Editor without opening the field.
 * Improved admin settings for the *Validated Field* `Custom Fields > Validated Field Settings` page using ACF fields.
 * Improved uniqueness validation SQL for all types.